geodatasource/country-borders/README.md

 # Country Borders
-Data that provides list of countries together with the land border countries.
-The country code follows the ISO 3166 standard which allow the data to be retrieved easily.
+Country Borders provides a complete list of countries together with the land border countries (the neighbouring countries).
+The data come in form of CSV format, and you can easily import into any relational database for query.
+Furthermore, this data use ISO3166-1 for the country code allowing you to retrieve and use the information with ease.

+The data file: GEODATASOURCE-COUNTRY-BORDERS.CSV

 ## Data fields
 Below are the fields supported in the Country Borders.